 - Ultrasound — pelvic as well as transvaginal

-- Laparoscopy: Up to 40 % patients may have a negative laparoscopy with no obvious pathology being detected.
+- Laparoscopy: Up to 40 % of patients may have a negative laparoscopy with no obvious pathology being detected.

-Additional tests can be performed based on the findings of examination and clinical diagnosis.
+Additional tests can be performed based on the findings of the examination and clinical diagnosis.
 Interstitial cystitis can be difficult to diagnose and may require a series of tests to be performed.
-Voiding diaries are useful to diagnose as well as to determine patient’s response to treatment.
+Voiding diaries are useful to diagnose as well as to determine the patient’s response to treatment.

 Treatment of Chronic Pelvic Pain

 Treatment of CPP can be frustrating for both the physician as well as the patient.
 A multi-pronged strategy is often necessary to manage the condition.
-Family physicians are usually able to co-ordinate this multi-pronged treatment better than any other physician or gynecologist.
+Family physicians are usually able to coordinate this multi-pronged treatment better than any other physician or gynecologist.

-Studies indicate that reassurance, combined with counseling, medroxyprogesterone, adhesiolysis and a multidisciplinary approach (lifestyle-dietary changes, physiotherapy and psychotherapy) may prove beneficial in the treatment of CPP.
+Studies indicate that reassurance, combined with counseling, medroxyprogesterone, adhesiolysis and a multidisciplinary approach (lifestyle-dietary changes, physiotherapy, and psychotherapy) may prove beneficial in the treatment of CPP.
 Treatment is mainly focused on the following two problems:

 Treatment of pain